 What To Expect From A Mammogram

-The pre-mammogram dread is only natural.
+As with many women’s health checks, the pre-mammogram dread is only natural.
 When you think of round breasts and flat, cold plates, the mental image you may conjure up is of being in a panini press.
 It is uncomfortable and the experience is a tad rougher for women with smaller, sensitive and denser breasts but it’s not unbearable and it gets over pretty quickly.
 Mammograms are an outpatient department (OPD) affair.
-You can walk in and out of a scheduled appointment earlier than you do from a nail salon.
+You can walk in and out of a scheduled appointment earlier than you do at a nail salon.

 Don’t dab deodorant, perfume, talcum or any lotion on your boobs or pits that day – foreign particles can mess with the x-ray and show up as calcification on the film (basically, calcification is an indication of an infection, cyst or injury to the breast tissue).
 Inside the clinic, you strip to the waist, remove neck jewellery and allow the technician to squish your boobs in the metal mammography box.
 A couple of images per breast later (take a deep breath) and you’re on your way home.

 After the mammogram, the radiologist looks out for any tiny white spots called calcifications, lumpy tumours or any suspicious signs of malignancy.
 It is important that women know and understand that not all calcifications (calcium deposits) and tumours spotted in mammograms are cancerous.
 A follow-up diagnostic scan or a tissue biopsy can confirm that, and in roughly 80% of cases, the biopsy comes back negative (thankfully!) so always wait for this result before thinking of the next steps.